 The current Woodmore community was first organized in October of 1981.
 It was planned as a blend of attached homes arranged in six Theme Villages with approximately 200 custom-built detached homes on 1-5 acre lots contributing to the upscale nature of the entire development.
 During its original development and for a short period afterward, each Village was governed separately from both the detached homes and the other Villages.
 While the resulting seven separate homeowners' associations cooperated to enhance Woodmore.

 Merging the seven homeowner associations was a difficult process that took approximately three years.
-It succeeded with a large measure of good will, a great deal of patience, and a real sense of community.
+It succeeded with a large measure of goodwill, a great deal of patience, and a real sense of community.
 The process consisted of four phases: concept development, planning, marketing, and implementation.
 The process blended the need to operate as a whole community with the need for each Village to make individual improvements specific to their needs.

 The President's Committee and the Woodmore Board of Directors clearly recognized the logic and tremendous benefits of merging.
-Costs have been reduced across-the-board and the Woodmore community has become more closely knit.
+Costs have been reduced across the board and the Woodmore community has become more closely knit.
 The Woodmore Merger was completed on January 1, 1996.
 It was believed to have been the largest and most complex merger of homeowner associations ever undertaken in the state of Maryland.

-The merged Woodmore has a Board of Directors consisting of a representative from each Village and four representatives from Single-Family homeowners.
+Single-Family homeowners.
 Our Committees are comprised of roughly the same mix of volunteers.
 We have preserved separate Reserve Funds for the original villages allowing each village the independence to fund its own improvement decisions without requiring a vote from the entire community.
 We have Common Reserves for the community as a whole.
 We pool the cash flows of these separate component Reserve Funds to more efficiently finance the needs of the entire community.
-We operate as a homogeneous community having one management company, combined professional services (e.g., insurance, auditing, and legal), and combined security and grounds keeping services all operating from a consolidated budget.
+We operate as a homogeneous community having one management company, combined professional services (e.g., insurance, auditing, and legal), and combined security and groundskeeping services all operating from a consolidated budget.
 Association costs have been reduced and services have improved.
 Following the merger effort, the Woodmore community spirit is alive and well.